njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to read the 3rd line of iacta
+Script to create a file